 In recent years there has been a surge in urban beekeeping, but many would-be beekeepers have nowhere to locate a hive.
 However, there are many gardeners and allotment holders who would like to have bees on their land.

 Hive Talking is an easy to use website designed to connect these people, allowing them to register their location on an interactive map.

 The 'Hive Talking' website

-Our Plan Bee campaign has committed over £1m to highlight the plight of the British honeybee population, which experts believe has halved in England between 1985 and 2005, and has supported the growth of urban beekeeping by financing courses and establishing city hives.
+Our Plan Bee campaign highlights the plight of the British honeybee population, which experts believe has halved in England between 1985 and 2005, and has supported the growth of urban beekeeping by financing courses and establishing city hives.